Quafadas/dedav4s/README.md

 # But how do I?
 The idea of the library is to wrap vega by simply treating the spec as a JSON object.

 As "spec" is a JSON object, we can easily manipulate JSON objects using [ujson](https://www.lihaoyi.com/post/uJsonfastflexibleandintuitiveJSONforScala.html).
 Each "plot" is a case class which accepts a list of modifiers.
-Each case class has the signature;
+Each case class has the signature accepting a single argument of type;

     Seq[ujson.Value => Unit]